How do you choose the best publishing companies when you publish a new book?

 IngramSpark offers similar paid services to BookBaby.

 It is a full-service publisher.
-It specialises in the worldwide distribution of print books.
+It specializes in the worldwide distribution of print books.

 This company might be a choice for an author who prefers to outsource the publishing process.

 Taking the traditional route

 It is not an easy road to get published by one of the big traditional publishers.

 When you take the trade publishing route, you will need to find a literary agent who is willing to represent you.